Abhiram453/ecommerce-follow-along/follow-along/README.md

 Implemented the /cart endpoint to receive and store product details in the user's cart.
 Validated the product ID and quantity to ensure they are correctly formatted.
 Updated the user's cart in MongoDB.

+# Milestone 18: Creating Backend Endpoint for Cart Page
+In this milestone, we focused on creating backend endpoints for the cart page.
+We wrote an endpoint to get products inside the cart for a user.
+This milestone enhances the user experience by allowing users to view the products they have added to their cart.

+1. Creating Backend Endpoint for Cart Page
+File: controllers/productRoute.js Changes:

+Implemented the /cart endpoint to receive and store product details in the user's cart.
+Validated the product ID and quantity to ensure they are correctly formatted.
+Updated the user's cart in MongoDB.
+2. Writing an Endpoint to Get Products Inside Cart for User
+File: controllers/productRoute.js Changes:

+Implemented the /cart endpoint to get the products inside the cart for a user.
+Validated the user ID to ensure it is correctly formatted.
+Retrieved the user's cart from MongoDB and populated the product details.